GB News: Ratings and public response

+Criticisms

 The Board of Deputies of British Jews and the All-Party Parliamentary Group against Antisemitism have criticised broadcasts on GB News for what they feel to be promoting "conspiratorial antisemitism or other misinformation", particularly making note of some of Neil Oliver's broadcasts.
+GB News have been accused of "demonising" transgender people by figures such as broadcaster India Willoughby.

-PinkNews and The Argus reported that social media users criticised a satirical parody of the BBC Match of the Day programme, aired on the channel on 11 March 2023, as being homophobic because it included a line saying Gary Lineker must "quite like Brighton because it’s full of rainbow flags and woke people".
+PinkNews and The Argus reported that social media users criticised an "alternative" BBC Match of the Day programme, aired on the channel on 11 March 2023, as being homophobic because it mocked Brighton and its LGBTQ+ community.
+Alan Tyers of The Daily Telegraph described the programme as an "orgy of inanity".
+Ofcom received 222 complaints about the segment, but decided not to investigate the incident.

+When reporting the Gaza war a number of pro-Hamas messages were read out on air by Nana Akua.
+GB News apologised for the broadcast and confirmed that counter terrorism police were reviewing the footage.

+Zoe Williams, columnist on The Guardian newspaper, has suggested that commercial success is of little relevance to the channel, with backers of the parent company prepared to cover its losses—£42m for the year ending in May 2023—and effectively make large donations to politicians for presenting programmes aligned with their views.

+A 2024 report by the Centre for Media Monitoring, a project of the Muslim Council of Britain, alleged that the channel was responsible for half of all British news broadcast coverage about Muslims over a two-year period, with much of the coverage being negative.
+A GB News spokesperson responded that the report was “inaccurate and defamatory".

 Ofcom investigations

 Within the channel's first year Ofcom were prompted to launch five separate investigations into its broadcasts.